2019-20 AP Course Audit: What You’ll Need to Do

 AP Music Theory resource requirements:

 - The school provides access to audio equipment and materials that facilitate listening practice for the students throughout the course.
-This equipment can include cassette or compact disc players.

 The list below represents examples of textbooks that meet the curricular requirements of AP Music Theory.
-The list below is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
 Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.